bleppie/Blep.TextureOps/README.md

 * Does absolutely no parameter checking, for example making sure that the dimensions of the images in a binary operation are the same size.
-* The Math operations do not saturate, so they should be used either with float textures or carefully.
+* Unless specified, Math operations do not saturate, so they should be used either with high-range-count textures (float, int) or carefully.

 License
 -------